As the world celebrates Thanksgiving this year, I wanted to go down memory lane to remember some things I’m thankful for.

 The people I’ve met who’ve shown me that privilege is a thing, and that we haven’t all had the same advantages in life.
 The friends I’ve made who taught me that while independence is an attractive trait to have, companionship is sweeter.
 The colleagues and clients I’ve had the pleasure of working with and delivering great work for.

-Every “no” has surprised me with the “yes” that followed afterwards.
+Every “no” has surprised me with the “yes” that followed afterward.
 It’s almost as if there’s a voice laughing behind the scenes when I despair at the things that don’t work out.

 “There’s better coming,” it says.
 Words I now live by.

-In my last post, I talked about obsolescence and how you can get ahead in the job market by acquiring 10 specific skills.
+In my last post, I talked about obsolescence and how you can get ahead in the job market by upskilling yourself.
 Read it:

 Need to talk about your brand, career, or project?
 Get in touch.